sebastienlapierre/oio-docs/doc/install-swift-s3/source/installation.rst

 Here is an example manifest you can tune to your own settings:

-- `sds_proxy_url` should point to an oioproxy service. `6006` is the default port, so you can just change the `OIO_SERVER` to another server where OpenIO is installed.
+- `OPENIO_PROXY_URL` should point to an oioproxy service. `6006` is the default port, so you can just change the `OIO_SERVER` to another server where OpenIO is installed.
 - `admin_token` is used for KeyStone administrative purpose only, to secure your installation, modify it.
 - To secure your installation, modify the password fields `SWIFT_PASS` and `DEMO_PASS`.